A robust lecture series with an emphasis on chart literacy and volume-based mechanics

 In addition to lectures and other core content (slide galleries, cheat sheets, etc.), we offer calls with members.
 We view the learning series as only supplemental to everything that follows.
 While videos are good factual learning tools, action and hand-on adjustment is used to tie everything together.
 Please go to our structure and features page to see what’s included.

 This content can be updated at any time, and clients are welcomed to ask questions on our board in relation to the preexisting material, or any other questions they might have.
 Additionally, they may request further materials in order to better understand various concepts.
+There are currently 86 videos posted to this site.

 Overview and Representations of Price